Mikhail Rodzianko: February Revolution

 Rodzianko remained prime minister just for a few days.
-He succeeded in publishing an order for the immediate return of the soldiers to their barracks and subordinate to their officers.
+He succeeded in publishing an order for the immediate return of the soldiers to their barracks and to subordinate to their officers.
 To them Rodzianko was unacceptable as prime minister and Prince Georgi Lvov, a member of the Constitutional Democratic Party, became his successor.

 Later years

 Together with Aleksandr Guchkov he founded a liberal republican party in the Summer of 1917.
 After the October Revolution or shortly after the seizure of power by Lenin, he left Petrograd and moved to Rostov-on-Don and Crimea.
 Rodzianko supported Anton Denikin and Pyotr Wrangel but when it became clear the White Army had lost, he emigrated to Serbia in 1920.
 There he wrote his memoirs The Reign of Rasputin: an Empire's Collapse.
 According to Bernard Pares he died in great poverty.
-His remains were moved to the new cemetery in Belgrade.
+His remains were moved to the Belgrade New Cemetery in May 1924.